7 minute read

 To set up a basic ACME issuer, you should create a new Issuer or ClusterIssuer resource.

-But first of all, cert-manager requires an IAM Policy that must to be defined.
+But first of all, cert-manager requires an IAM Policy that must be defined.

-• First generate an IAM policy with the permissions related below:
+• First, generate an IAM policy with the permissions listed below:

 # aws iam list-policies | grep acme